-- Kelvin Peh’s interests range from forest ecology to urban wildlife in respect to diversity and distribution.
+- Kelvin Peh’s interests range from forest ecology to urban wildlife in respect of diversity and distribution.
 He is interested in all areas of wildlife-human conflicts and wildlife ecology in human-dominated landscapes, and in the application of his research results to the conservation/management of biological resources.

 - Tropical Forest Ecology – Kelvin’s work on monodominance in tropical tree-dominated systems - has helped rekindle scientific interest in this fascinating, yet relatively unexplored phenomenon in tropical forests.
 He has completed editing – as a principal editor – a “Routledge Handbook of Forest Ecology” that was published by Routledge under its “Earthscan” imprint.
 Currently, he is working on the 2nd edition of this handbook.

 - Biodiversity and Conservation – Kelvin has a strong interest in topics such as invasive alien species and environmental governance.
 Also he proposes to continue developing the theme of diversity-functioning relationship in the tropics.
 He plans to initiate new projects that involve large spatial data sets, in Southeast Asia and central Africa where issues such as species habitat loss and environmental degradation are becoming very pressing.
 His future research plans also include initiating a project to investigate the environmental impact of China’s involvement in Africa.
 The purpose of this project is to analyse not the political or developmental implications of China’s policies, but their ecological and social-economic consequences on Africa.